AlanCrottypic3

 AvonsideNBclass1

-The photo below shows it in 2000, in the local museum's outdoor facilty near the big roundabout that was at the time on the southern outskirts of town.
+The photo below shows it in 2000, in the local museum's outdoor facility near the big roundabout that was at the time on the southern outskirts of town.
 More recently it has been moved (along with the RFIRT's Henschel 0-8-0CT) to the Amigos del Tren compound near the old RFIRT loco shed (2).

 FrigRioGallloco